German government response to the COVID-19 pandemic: May 2021

 On 6 May, the German parliament decided to lift most pandemic restrictions for the fully vaccinated and previously infected, who numbered about 10 million at the time.
 The relaxations included the provision that members of those two groups would be treated as if having a negative COVID-19 test result for the purpose of visiting shops.
 The changes were expected to take effect on 8 May.
 The decision, which effectively introduced a two-tier system, met with criticism by some of those who still had to wait for their vaccination shot under the regulations, such as teenagers.

 On 17 May, health minister Spahn announced that from 7 June, the COVID-19 vaccination prioritisation would be dropped, making everyone of age 16 and above eligible to receive a vaccine.
 Meanwhile, requests for vaccinations had already overrun practices.
 Ulrich Weigeldt, chair of the German Association of General Practitioners, asked the public to be patient.

-On 26 May, the nationwide incidence fell to 46.8 per 100,000, which was the first time since October 2020 that the value had been below 50.
-Officials said that the drop was partly due to a public holiday on 24 May.

 June 2021

 The RKI lowered its assessment of the level of danger to the health of the general population from "very high" to "high" on 1 June.

-The head of the RKI, Wieler, said on 18 June that the Delta variant was making up about 6 per cent of infections, and was certain to become the dominant strain of the coronavirus by autumn at latest.

-On 28 June, Wieler estimated the proportion of new cases with the Delta variant to be at least 35 per cent, with the true current figure likely being around 50 per cent due to reporting delays.
-The decrease in the 7-day incidence was linked by experts to the decrease in cases with the Alpha variant.